Majang's Caster Walk-Through

 First Visit to the Elven Halls

 As already mentioned, the entrance to the Elven Halls is conveniently located on level 2 of the Mines.
-If you still have a few inventory slots free, you might pop in for a visit right away.
+It is recommended that you visit this place somewhat later, but if you feel brave and still have a few inventory slots free, you might pop in for a visit right away.
+If you don't have three stars of magic resistance, it is indeed better to wait a bit longer to come here.
+In fact, you don't have to come here at all to win the game.
 The Elven Halls are a lot more challenging than the Orcish Mines, and for now you will only visit the first two of the three levels.
 Here there is lots of loot to be found, hopefully some books, or good jewelry.
 But you need to fight for almost every step of the way.
 Do it slowly and systematically, so that you always have a clear path to the way out of here.

 There is a reason not to enter the Elven Halls right after clearing the Mines: Occasionally you’ll find a timed portal in the Halls, which goes down to a Wizard Laboratory.
 These are very challenging places, where you may find very exciting treasures after surviving insane dangers.
 Generally, you have a significantly better chance making it through them if you take them on with much more experience under your belt.
 For this walk-through, since your main goal is to win your first game, let’s assume that you are not going to try the lab, if you find it.
 You may have a peek, but don’t stroll too far away from the exit – or you may find your way out blocked.